screwdriver-cd/guide/docs/user-guide/configuration/stages.md

     description: "This stage will deploy the latest application to the CI environment and certify it after the tests have passed."
 ```

+<br>In the provided example, the `ci-deploy` job within the `integration` stage has an empty `requires` field, indicating that the job begins execution immediately upon stage activation, as demonstrated by the `commit` trigger.
+Conversely, the `triggered-by-stage` job, which is triggered by the integration stage, starts only after the completion of the last job or jobs within the stage.

 <br>Based on the configuration, the screenshot below illustrates the expected layout of the workflow graph.
 ![Basic Stages Graph](assets/pipeline_stages_basic.png)

 #### Setup and Teardown

-<br>Each stage is equipped with a **setup** job, which executes prior to any other jobs in the configuration, and a **teardown** job, which runs after all other jobs have finished.
-If not explicitly specified, these two jobs will execute default predefined steps.
+<br>Each stage can equipped with a **setup** job, which executes prior to any other jobs in the configuration, and a **teardown** job, which runs after all other jobs have finished.
+Users have the option to define custom setup and teardown jobs, as shown in the configuration below.

-<br>In the example mentioned earlier, the `ci-deploy` job within the `integration` stage has an empty `requires` field.
-This means that the job will start running once the implicit setup job finishes.
-Conversely, the `triggered-by-stage` job, triggered by the `integration` stage, runs only after the implicit teardown job finishes.

-<br>Users have the option to define custom setup and teardown jobs, as shown in the configuration below.

 ```
 stages: